 The program has no application fee and doesn’t require students to take the GRE or TOEFL for admission.

-Students pursuing a Bachelor of Arts in Political Science and have a GPA of at least 3.4 may apply for admission into the accelerated program during their junior or senior year.
+Students pursuing a Bachelor of Arts in Political Science with a GPA of at least 3.4 may apply for admission into the accelerated program during their junior or senior year.

-Undergraduate students who are interested in taking courses at the master's level without pursuing the graduate degree are also welcome to apply.
+Undergraduate students interested in taking courses at the master's level without pursuing a graduate degree are also welcome to apply.

-Students will also be required to submit a writing sample from a political science or international relations course and a one-page statement of purpose.
+Students must also submit a writing sample from a political science or international relations course and a one-page statement of purpose.

-You'll also have to obtain approval from Simona Rentea, Ph.D., the director of SLU-Madrid's political science and international relations program.
-Professor Rentea will send a brief email in support of your application to the director of graduate studies in St. Louis, explaining your suitability and qualifications, including language proficiency, for the program.
+You must also obtain approval from Simona Rentea, Ph.D., director of SLU-Madrid's political science and international relations program.
+Professor Rentea will send a brief email supporting your application to the director of graduate studies in St. Louis, explaining your suitability and qualifications, including language proficiency, for the program.

 First-year, visiting students and transfer students should contact the Madrid Office of Admissions for more information on how to apply to the program.